TTRISK: Tensor Train Decomposition Algorithm for Risk Averse Optimization: Numerical results

 \subsection{Control variate correction}

 From Figure~\ref{fig:err-eps} we notice that $\varepsilon$ is the slowest in terms of convergence.
 In this experiment we add the Monte Carlo control variate correction \eqref{eq:MCgradu}, \eqref{eq:MCgradt} to the gradient of the CVaR cost function during the optimization, and to the CVaR computation \eqref{eq:MCred} in the end.
-To estimate the accuracy of the correction itself, we split the entire budget of $M$ Monte Carlo samples into $16$ batches of $M/16$ samples each.
-Then we compute the average over those $M/16$ samples in each batch independently.
-This gives us $16$ iid samples of the correction.
-The ultimate correction is computed as an average of those $16$ corrections, which is equivalent to the simple averaging of all $M$ samples.
-However, we can also compute the standard deviation over the $16$ correction samples.
-This estimates the statistical error in the correction term computed using $M/16$ samples, and, since the TT approximation is a deterministic quantity, the error in the final result as well.
-Using the central limit theorem, we can then expect that the error in the actually applied correction (computed from $M$ samples) is $4$ times smaller.
+Note that the first terms in \eqref{eq:MCred}--\eqref{eq:MCgradt} are deterministic.
+Therefore, the standard deviations of \eqref{eq:MCred}--\eqref{eq:MCgradt} are equal to the standard deviations of the correction terms only, and can be seen as errors in the Euclidean norm of the underlying probability space.
+To estimate these errors numerically, we run the algorithm (using some $\tilde M$ samples of $\xi$ to compute the averages in \eqref{eq:MCred}--\eqref{eq:MCgradt}) $16$ times, which gives us $16$ iid samples of \eqref{eq:MCred}--\eqref{eq:MCgradt}, and compute empirical standard deviations of those.
+The ultimate correction is computed as another average of those $16$ corrections, so we let $M=16\tilde M$ denote the total number of samples of $\xi$ from all runs of the algorithm.
+The standard deviation of this ultimate result can be estimated as $1/4$-th of the empirical standard deviation computed above.

-In Figure~\ref{fig:MLMC} we show both the average corrections over $M$ samples, and standard deviations over the $16$ correction samples divided by $4$, as an estimate of the standard deviations of the actual correction terms.
+In Figure~\ref{fig:MLMC} we show both the ultimate average corrections and standard deviations of the corrections estimated as above.
 We see that the standard deviations decay with the law of large numbers, as expected.
 Moreover, both means and standard deviations decrease linearly with $\varepsilon$.

 In multilevel Monte Carlo, the estimated standard deviation can also be used to adapt the number of Monte Carlo samples towards the desired error threshold by extrapolating the law of large numbers \cite{Scheichl-mlqmc-lognorm-2017}.
 However, the convergence (and error estimation) of the TT approximation can be more complicated.
 Therefore, we suggest to decrease $\varepsilon$ until the TT ranks are still manageable, and then compute the control variate correction to both estimate and improve the error.
 This also allows us to decouple the TT and Monte Carlo steps, or to reuse previously computed TT approximations of e.g. the forward model solution.